G-Amar/Club-Meeting-and-Finance-Manager/README.md

-# This is a sub-repository

-This project is creared with ReactJS.
+This project is creared with ReactJS v17.0.2.

 This project is a group collaboration with Hoang Nguyen, Stanley Chow, Aleksandr Gyumushyan, And Ahmad Noori.

-Go this repository does not have the node-modules directory in it.

-To go to the main repository go to https://github.com/HoangNguyen-CA/CPS406-MEM.

 # Start the app